mtykhenko/davinci-kata/architecture-decisions/0002-bidirectional-communication.md

 ### 2. Kiosks and fridges don't use our software to operate with meals.

 #### Pros
-1. We can add loyality flows in our system after a purchase is made.
+1. We can add loyalty flows in our system after a purchase is made.
 2. Maintenance of fridges and kiosks is not our responsibility.
 3. We can add any fridge to our system that cloud based management system supports.

 #### Cons
 1. We cannot support online selling.
-2. Hard to add anything to selling chain since we don't controll it.
+2. Hard to add anything to selling chain since we don't control it.
 We can work after a purchase when we take a control.

 ## Decision
 Kiosks and fridges use our software to operate with meals.<br>